IvanKalmar/obsidian-simple-quiz/README.md

 ## Running quiz
-You can start a quiz either from the menu with an icon or a command `Simple Quiz:Run quiz!`, or by pressing the button on cards placeholder. <br/>
+There are several ways to start a quiz:
+1. Using the `Simple Quiz:Run quiz!` menu command;
+2. Using play icon button in menu;
+3. Using start button in card placeholder, or today statistics, if the minify mode is not activated;
+4. Insert `quiz` markdown block, who render inline quiz form;

+Depending on where the quiz was launched from, the set of cards will be different:
-When you start a quiz from the menu or by command, all available cards will be loaded. <br/>
+1. Quiz from icon in menu, by command, or today statistics, all available cards will be loaded;
-When launching from the placeholder, only cards declared in it will be loaded.
+2. Launching from the placeholder, only cards declared in it will be loaded;
+3. If start from `quiz` markdown block, by default  it will load all possible cards, but you can customize with `sources` argument;

+If saving results is enabled, the cards will be sorted by success, otherwise they will be randomly mixed.

 ## Manually installing the plugin